 - Laser vision correction (LASIK / SMILE): £1,995–£2,995 per eye

 Most major UK private medical insurers cover medically necessary ophthalmology assessment, investigation and surgery subject to excess and authorisation.
 Refractive surgery (LASIK, ICL, refractive lens exchange) and premium IOL upgrades for refractive purposes are usually excluded — always confirm cover with your insurer before booking.
+For typical cataract pricing, see private cataract surgery cost.

 Conditions where private ophthalmology often shines